 Finally, an injured person must be able to show that they sustained damages.
 These typically include additional expenses or emotional losses.
 Accidents that may result in viable personal injury cases range from automobile, truck, pedestrian, or cycling accidents to medical malpractice, workplace injuries, and canine attacks.
 An East Hartford civil claims attorney could work with an injured party to prove the defendant’s negligence based on the specifics of the incident.

 Statute of Limitations for Injury Cases

 The law provides a specific time frame for how long after an incident an injured party may file a personal injury lawsuit.
 Connecticut General Statutes §52-584 states that an individual must bring personal injury and property claims within two years of the date of their accident.

 Failure to meet the statute of limitations may allow the court to dismiss an individual’s case.
 When a court dismisses a lawsuit, the prospective plaintiff may no longer be able to pursue compensation.
-An experienced East Hartford lawyer could work to ensure that an injured party files their personal injury lawsuit within the acceptable timeframe.
+An experienced East Hartford injury lawyer could work to ensure that an injured party files their lawsuit within the acceptable timeframe.